Compressed Air Tanks: A Beginner's Guide

 Paintball compressed air tanks are typically either rated for 3,000 PSI or 4,500 PSI.
 These ratings describe the pressure capacity, meaning you can have a certain amount of air pressure for that rating.
 It does not describe how much air flows out of the regulator once the valve is activated.

 Choosing a paintball gun that runs 3,000 PSI of compressed air should get you quite a few shots in terms of overall efficiency.
 However, the higher pressure of 4,500 PSI is really where efficiency spikes.
-At the same time, you should consider the compressed air tank size.
-Does the size allow you to put it on a backpack and carry it around, or are you having to heft it up onto your shoulder each time you play?
-Efficiency in terms of size and weight is crucial as well.
+At the same time, you should consider the compressed air tank size since weight and maneuverability are important considerations for playing paintball.
+You will get more mileage out of a larger tank, but it can also be more difficult to move around during an intense game of speedball.

 Regulators & Adaptors